lizmat/raku-all-modules/IanTayler/MinG/README.md

 When inputting lines, pay attention _not_ to put a final dot to your sentence. "dance." is a different word from "dance".

+Default output is a list of derived tree descriptions in qtree format.
+If you have a latex distribution with pdflatex and qtree installed (under GNU/Linux) you can run `ming-analyser` with option `compile=<filename.tex>` to get a pdf with all derived trees for each sentence you input.
+For example:

+    ming-analyser.p6 --espa0 --compile=mytex.tex

+Will compile a pdf named mytex.pdf with all derived trees each time you pass a sentence.
+Do note it will rewrite existing pdfs, so you have to restart the script if you want to get the trees of various sentences in pdf form.

+If you want to call a grammar from a file, it should go after all flags (as of now, only the --compile flag can reasonable go with a file).
+For example:

+    ming-analyser.p6 --compile=mytex.tex $HOME/grammars/gr0.mg

 CURRENTLY
 =========